Skip to content

 go version

-Now, clone the OVN Kubernetes repository:
+Now, clone the OVN-Kubernetes repository:

-mkdir -p $HOME/work/src/github.com/ovn-org
+mkdir -p $HOME/work/src/github.com/ovn-kubernetes

-cd $HOME/work/src/github.com/ovn-org
+cd $HOME/work/src/github.com/ovn-kubernetes

-git clone https://github.com/ovn-org/ovn-kubernetes
+git clone https://github.com/ovn-kubernetes/ovn-kubernetes

-cd $HOME/work/src/github.com/ovn-org/ovn-kubernetes/dist/images
+cd $HOME/work/src/github.com/ovn-kubernetes/ovn-kubernetes/dist/images

 Build the latest ovn-daemonset image and push it to the registry.
 Prepare the binaries: